qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

   asks your permission to overwrite the old one).
 * Click :guilabel:`OK` and close the :guilabel:`Fixed distance buffer` dialog again.

-Once you've added the layer to the :guilabel:`Layers list`, it will look like
+Once you've added the layer to the :guilabel:`Layers` panel, it will look like
 this:

 .. image:: img/dissolve_buffer_results.png